Engee documentation

 n new Digital Filter Editor 2.0

-Released a new, updated version of the application for developing digital filters.
-Updated the design of the application, it became more beautiful and convenient.
+We have released a new, updated version of the application for developing digital filters.
+The design of the application has been updated, it has become more beautiful and convenient.
 Improved model generation for FIR and BIH filters.
-Optimisation of generation - removal of zero and single amplifications and minimisation of delay elements (implemented only for FIR filters so far).
-New options of filter model generation selection have appeared.
-Recall that Engee applications are launched in the corresponding menu in the interface.
+Generation has been optimized by removing zero and single amplifications and minimizing delay elements (implemented so far only for optical filters).
+There are new options for choosing the filter model generation.
+We remind you that Engee applications are launched in the corresponding menu in the interface.

 image23